 - a.
 Inpatient services and residential programs

 - b.
 Outpatient services

 - c.
 Rehabilitation (physical, occupational, speech therapy)

 - d.
-Chiropractic or acupuncture services
+Imaging services

 - e.
-Imaging services
+Infusion therapy

 - f.
-Infusion therapy

-- g.
 Medications

 A full list of services and supplies requiring prior authorization is on the Moda Health website.
 This list is updated periodically, and members should ask their provider to check to see if a service or supply requires authorization.
 A member may obtain authorization information by contacting Customer Service.
 For mental health or chemical dependency services, contact Behavioral Health Customer Service.